0x0c/M2DAPIGatekeeper/README.md

 ## Contribution

-Please create branch from `develop` branch and send pull request to `develop` branch.
+Please use git flow and send pull request to `develop` branch.

 ## Installation